Connect with others who understand.

 Bone Mineral Density Tests

-The most common type of scan to measure bone mineral density is dual-energy X-ray absorptiometry, known as DXA or DEXA.
-Other types of scans may include specialized ultrasound, computed tomography (CT), or different types of X-ray scans.
+The most common type of scan to measure bone mineral density is dual-energy X-ray absorptiometry, known as DEXA.
+A DEXA scan is considered the gold standard in diagnosing osteoporosis.
+This bone density test checks the amount of calcium and other minerals in your bones.
+Other types of imaging tests, such as specialized ultrasound, CT, or X-rays, may be used.

 All scans are painless.
-Some scans check the entire skeleton, while others check one or more joints, such as the spine, hip, wrist, heel, or fingers.
+Some check the entire skeleton, while others focus on one or more areas of the body, such as the spine, hip, wrist, heel, or fingers.
+Your doctor will give you information about where to go for DEXA and other scans, which usually aren’t done at a regular doctor’s office.

-• -2.5 or lower is positive for osteoporosis.
+• A T-score of minus 2.5 or lower is positive for osteoporosis.

-The doctor may order blood or urine tests to check levels of calcium, vitamin D, thyroid and parathyroid hormones, and testosterone (in men).
-The results of these tests can reveal whether another condition could be contributing to bone loss.
+Your doctor may order blood or urine tests to check levels of calcium, vitamin D, thyroid and parathyroid hormones, or testosterone.
+The results of these and other tests can reveal whether another condition might be contributing to bone loss.

-FRAX is an online tool doctors can use to estimate your percentage risk for developing a fracture in the next 10 years.
-FRAX takes into account your age, other health conditions, and what medications you take.
-Your doctor may consider your FRAX score when recommending osteoporosis treatments.
+The FRAX tool is an online calculator that helps doctors estimate your risk of developing a fracture, including major fractures, in the next 10 years.
+FRAX considers factors such as your age, other health conditions, lifestyle habits, and medications.
+Your doctor may use your FRAX score to assess your fracture risk and inform treatment decisions.

 A MyOsteoTeam Member